ava-labs/avalanchego/network/README.md

 ### Ping-Pong Messages

-Peers periodically send `Ping` messages containing perseived uptime information.
-This information can be used to monitor how the node is considered to be perform by the network.
+Peers periodically send `Ping` messages containing perceived uptime information.
+This information can be used to monitor how the node is considered to be performing by the network.
 It is expected for a node to reply to a `Ping` message with a `Pong` message.

 ```mermaid
 sequenceDiagram